yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 The two forms of the `Read` operations query the space for an object that matches the template/depanlinkSQLQuerytengahlink./sqlquery.htmlbelakanglink provided.
 If a match is found, a copy of the matching object is returned.
 If no match is found, `null` is returned.
 Passing a `null` reference as the template will match any object.

 Any matching object can be returned.
 Successive Read requests with the same template may or may not return equivalent objects, even if no intervening modifications have been made to the Space.
 Each invocation of `Read` may return a new object even if the same object is matched in the space.
-If you would like to Read objects in the same order they have been written into the space you should perform the read objects in a [FIFO mode|FIFO Support].
+If you would like to Read objects in the same order they have been written into the space you should perform the read objects in a depanlinkFIFO modetengahlink./fifo-support.htmlbelakanglink.

 A `ReadIfExists` operation will return a matching object, or a `null` if there is currently no matching object in the space.
 If the only possible matches for the template have **conflicting locks** from one or more other transactions, the `timeout` value specifies how long the client is willing to wait for interfering transactions to settle before returning a value.
 If at the end of that time no value can be returned that would not interfere with transactional state, `null` is returned.
 Note that, due to the remote nature of the space, `Read` and `ReadIfExists` may throw a `RemoteException` if the network or server fails prior to the `timeout` expiration.